rishal79/ACADEMY-shanid/S2_LABS/SHELL/RECORD/readme.md

 ---

 ### Q2
-Write a shell script to check if a number is odd or even.
+Write a shell script to check whether the given number is odd or even.
 [View Program](./Q2.sh)

 ---

 ### Q3
-Write a shell script to find the largest among three numbers.
+Write a shell script program to check the largest among three numbers.
 [View Program](./Q3.sh)

 ---

 ### Q4
-Write a shell script to check for a leap year.
+Write a shell script program to test whether given year is a leap year.
 [View Program](./Q4.sh)

 ---